numofran6/expressAPI/README.md

 # expressAPI
-Lightweight Simple Express API built using NodeJS and MongoDB for database storage
+Simple REST Express API built using NodeJS and MongoDB for database storage
 * Routing
 * Handling of CRUD requests and responses
 * Handling authentication